nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_INVALID_STREAM"></a>
 ### ERR_HTTP2_INVALID_STREAM

-Used when an operation has been performed on a stream that has already been destroyed.
+An operation was performed on a stream that had already been destroyed.

 <a id="ERR_HTTP2_MAX_PENDING_SETTINGS_ACK"></a>
 ### ERR_HTTP2_MAX_PENDING_SETTINGS_ACK

-Whenever an HTTP/2 `SETTINGS` frame is sent to a connected peer, the peer is required to send an acknowledgement that it has received and applied the new SETTINGS.
-By default, a maximum number of un-acknowledged `SETTINGS` frame may be sent at any given time.
+Whenever an HTTP/2 `SETTINGS` frame is sent to a connected peer, the peer is required to send an acknowledgement that it has received and applied the new `SETTINGS`.
+By default, a maximum number of unacknowledged `SETTINGS` frames may be sent at any given time.
 This error code is used when that limit has been reached.

 <a id="ERR_HTTP2_NO_SOCKET_MANIPULATION"></a>
 ### ERR_HTTP2_NO_SOCKET_MANIPULATION

-Used when attempting to directly manipulate (e.g read, write, pause, resume, etc.) a socket attached to an `Http2Session`.
+An attempt was made to directly manipulate (read, write, pause, resume, etc.) a socket attached to an `Http2Session`.

 <a id="ERR_HTTP2_OUT_OF_STREAMS"></a>
 ### ERR_HTTP2_OUT_OF_STREAMS

-Used when the maximum number of streams on a single HTTP/2 session have been created.
+The number of streams created on a single HTTP/2 session reached the maximum limit.

 <a id="ERR_HTTP2_PAYLOAD_FORBIDDEN"></a>
 ### ERR_HTTP2_PAYLOAD_FORBIDDEN

-Used when a message payload is specified for an HTTP response code for which a payload is forbidden.
+A message payload was specified for an HTTP response code for which a payload is forbidden.

 <a id="ERR_HTTP2_PING_CANCEL"></a>
 ### ERR_HTTP2_PING_CANCEL